 Conventional medical treatments for cancer, such as Platinol, Adriamycin and Cytoxan chemotherapy drugs, pose a medium-level threat to fertility.
-If you’re planning cancer treatment and wish to become pregnant afterward, natural and alternative cancer treatments may boost the odds of conception.
+If you’re planning cancer treatment and wish to become pregnant afterward, natural and complementary cancer treatments may boost the odds of conception.
 Many cancer survivors are able to get pregnant.
 Breast cancer is the most common form of cancer in women, with 2 million new cases of breast cancer being diagnosed worldwide during 2018.
 Women who are breast cancer survivors will be pleased to know that pregnancy generally won’t increase health risk in themselves or their babies.
 That’s great news, isn’t it?

 Chemotherapy raises the risk of menopause

 Chemo of the systemic type may initiate menopause that is temporary or permanent, due to chemo’s toxic effect on the function of ovaries.
 Whether chemo will trigger menopause depends on how much chemo was administered, how old a woman is, and which type of chemo was given.
 Chemo agents may also cause heart damage, and the heart needs to work fifty percent harder during pregnancy.
 Radiation directed at the pelvic area may also negatively impact the function of ovaries.
 Radiation in other locations of the body should not affect fertility.
 Women who have been diagnosed with cancer and want to have children after treatment must, therefore, consider their treatment options carefully.